California State University, Los Angeles: Organization and administration

 Cal State LA is one of 23 campuses in the California State University system.
 The CSU system is administered by a 25-member board of trustees, which adopts regulations and policies governing the entire system.
-The system’s chief executive officer is Chancellor Timothy P. White, who assumed office in 2012.
+The system's chief executive officer is Chancellor Timothy P. White, who assumed office in 2012.
 Joseph I. Castro was appointed on September 23, 2020, by the CSU board of trustees to succeed White starting on January 4, 2021.

 University leadership

-The chief executive of Cal State LA is President William A. Covino.
+The chief executive of Cal State LA is President Berenecea Johnson Eanes who succeeded William A. Covino in January 2024.
+She is the first female president of Cal State LA.
 The leadership team includes an executive vice president who also serves as chief operating officer and provost, and four vice presidents.